babou212/Library-management-app/README.md

 Currently Still Under Development

-A simple fullstack web Application for library admins to manage users and loans of items.
+A simple fullstack web Application for library admins to manage users and loans of items